sheltermanager/asm3/doc/manual/onlineform.rst

 "checkbox" field type allows you to enter some additional person flags to set if that checkbox is checked during submission.

-If you set one of the "Send confirmation email to form submitter" options, the system will look for a field called "emailaddress" during submission.
-If that field exists and is populated with an email address, a confirmation email will be sent to that address.
-The confirmation message field will form the first part of the body of the email.
-HTML can be used, but it must be a complete HTML document that contains an <html> tag.

 .. image:: images/onlineform_edit.png

 As you can see in the screenshot, each form has a “Form URL”.
 This is the web